 Our Board of Directors consists of a majority of independent directors and exercises a strong, independent oversight function.
-All of the committees of our Board of Directors - Audit, Compensation, Nominating and Corporate Governance, and Risk Oversight Committees - are comprised entirely of independent directors.
+All of the committees of our Board of Directors - the Audit, Compensation, Nominating and Corporate Governance, and Risk Oversight Committees - are comprised entirely of independent directors.
 A number of board committee processes and procedures, including regular executive sessions of independent directors and a regular review of the performance of PRCM Advisers, our external manager, provide substantial independent oversight of our management's performance.
 Under our Bylaws and Corporate Governance Guidelines, our Board of Directors has the ability to change its structure if it determines that such a change is appropriate and in the best interest of our company.
 Our Board of Directors believes that these factors provide the appropriate balance between the authority of those who oversee our company and those who manage it on a day-to-day basis.

-We currently separate the roles of Chairman and Chief Executive Officer.
-However, our Chairman and Chief Executive Officer are both affiliated with PRCM Advisers and Pine River.
-Our Board of Directors believes that this affiliation benefits our company because these individuals are knowledgeable about our company's business and they are able to ensure that adequate resources are devoted to our company by PRCM Advisers and Pine River pursuant to the Management Agreement we have with PRCM Advisers, LLC, our external manager (the "Management Agreement").
+We currently separate the roles of Chairperson and Chief Executive Officer.
+Our Chief Executive Officer is affiliated with PRCM Advisers and Pine River.
+Our Board of Directors believes that this affiliation benefits our company because this individual is knowledgeable about our company's business and is able to ensure that adequate resources are devoted to our company by PRCM Advisers and Pine River pursuant to the Management Agreement we have with PRCM Advisers (the "Management Agreement").